 This page describes common Vault use cases and provides related resources that can be used to create Vault configurations and workflows.
 Please note that not all use cases may be listed.

 As workloads become more and more ephemeral and short-lived, having long-lived static credentials pose a big security threat vector.
-What if credentials are accidentally leaked, or an employee leaves with their post it notes that contain the AWS access key, or someone checks their S3 access token to a public GH repo?
+What if credentials are accidentally leaked, or an employee leaves with their post it notes that contain the AWS access key, or someone checks their S3 access token into a public GH repo?
 With Vault, you can generate short-lived, just-in-time credentials that are automatically revoked when their time expires.
 This means users and security teams do not have to worry about manually revoking or changing these credentials.

 - Refer to the Versioned Key/Vault Secrets Engine tutorial and learn how a versioned key-value secrets engine protects your static secrets.